ADS-2023-FR1/Agile-Data-Science-Project-FR1/mongoDB_atlas/readme.md

 	- use movielense_database
 	- show collections
 	- db.movies_100k.find()
+- The image 'execution_database' shows the result of these commands on the terminal

 The file I have used to upload to the cluster is the file "u.item" from movielense 100k dataset.
 I got it from the website: http://files.grouplens.org/datasets/movielens/ml-100k/